guanwenw/interest-rate/README.md

 ### Prerequisites

 - Node.js and npm should be installed on your machine.
-- Assuming you're using a JavaScript/TypeScript environment, you can use a testing framework like Jest.
-If you don't have it installed, you can set up a new project using npm: bash
+- Assuming using a JavaScript/TypeScript environment, we are using Jest for testing.

-npm init -y
-npm install --save-dev jest
 npm install --save-dev jest @types/jest ts-jest typescript

 - Run Tests
-npx jest
+npm test

 ### Installation